 Our well thought out design and clear proposals gained the all important planning permission without any obstacles.

 We have just gained planning permission for the extension of a 1950s house that has been built to an individual design with some great Arts and Crafts design features.
-Our proposal which extends the property to the rear will add 80m2 of accommodation.
+Our proposal which extends the property to the rear will add 80m2 of accommodation over two floors.

 Our clients who we have worked with on their previous period property were clear that the proposal could not impact on the existing Arts and Crafts style frontage of their new home.The homeowners were also keen that the work would respect the original design, but be carried out in a way that meets their family lifestyle.
 Whilst the existing house (shown above) features vertical tile hanging, handmade bricks, a cantilevered upper storey, a brick entrance arch, multiple gables and an eyebrow window and dormer window, the rear of the property (shown below) is quite plain by comparison.